notarock/a_c_a_c/README.md

 # a cheap a_n_i_v clone

-A simple and lightweight Twitch chat bot that learns from chat messages and generates responses using the Markov chain algorithm.
+A simple and lightweight Twitch chat bot that learns from chat messages and generates responses using the Markov chain algorithm, similar to BinyotBot, a_n_i_v, etc.

 > [!WARNING]
 > Before adding this bot to any channel, make sure that you have the streamer's permission.
 The messages this bot generates are clearly gibberish 50% of the time, and people *will* find out the user is not human sooner than you think.
 This *will* leads to you getting banned in most cases.